 31) Love Brown Sugar

 Love Brown Sugar’s creator Christina Brown is all about combining style with self-empowerment.
-As a digital media strategist, lifestyle expert, and boss mompreneur of two, she wanted to share stories and empower women to be the boss women they have the potential to be.
+As a digital media strategist, lifestyle expert, and boss mompreneur of two, she wanted to share stories.
+She is passionate about empowering women to be the boss women they have the potential to be.
 By working with lifestyle brands to build digital content strategy she smoothly transitioned from the traditional working life into entrepreneurship.

 32) Allie Kibler